 I own a home also but want to sell it so we have more money for expenses but don't want to find i don't have a place to live if we must sell this house to pay for costs.
 I am power of attorney and on the deed.

 It is not clear what "can't sign" means.
 If there is a physical limitation, a lawyer can sign in place of the woman (make sure to make this clear to the attorney that they will need to sign in place of the client).
-If there is something else that prevents a signing (e.g. mental impairment), the...Read more »
+If there is something else that prevents a signing (e.g. mental...Read more »

-What do I do it has a attorney name in there but even she won't call me back my grandma needs her will made it says in this booklet my grandpa put " If my wife ain't able to serve will and make decisions I appoint ......and has neighbor name but social services won't listen there her guardian and...
+What do I do it has a attorney name in there but even she won't call me back my grandma needs her will made it says in this booklet my grandpa put " If my wife ain't able to serve will and make decisions I appoint ......and has neighbor name but social services won't listen...
 Read more »

 He made me his General power of attorney back in March of 2015.
 He is married to our stepmother and has been married to her for 30 years.
 He is currently on life support and I just want to know what my options are.
 My dads property is only in his name.
 My dad also put together a will for himself...
 Read more »

 I am sorry to hear about your father's health.
 If you have a valid power of attorney, you can add your brother and/or mother on the deed.
 This should occur at the county property offices where your father's home is located.
-Make sure to bring the power of attorney (bringing your mother is also a...Read more »
+Make sure to bring the power of attorney (bringing your mother is...Read more »